 Professional Liability Insurance – What Does It Cover?
-Errors & Ommissions and MORE
+Errors & Omissions and MORE

 “Professional Liability Insurance?
 I already have General Liability Insurance!”
 While it’s important for your business to have general liability coverage for property damage and bodily injury, SGB Insurance Services, Inc. recommends adding Professional Liability Insurance to your business portfolio, especially if your company offers contractual agreements because it ensures the people and/or entities of your business from negligent claims made by third parties or even internal sources.